Public forum debate

-Public Forum debate is a widespread form of middle and high school competitive debate which centers on current events and relies on both logic and evidence to construct arguments.
-Invented in the US, Public Forum is one of the most prominent American debate events, alongside policy debate and Lincoln-Douglas debate; it is also practiced in China and India, and has been recently introduced to Romania.
-Individuals give short (2-4 minute) speeches that are interspersed with 3 minute "Crossfire" sections, questions and answers between opposed debaters.
+Public forum debate is a form of competitive debate where debaters use their evidence and impacts to outweigh the benefits and harms of the opposing side.
+The topics for public forum have to do with current-day events relating to public policy.
+Debaters work in pairs of two, and speakers alternate for every speech.
+It is primarily competed by middle and high school students, but college teams exist as well.
+Invented in the United States, public forum is one of the most prominent American debate events, alongside policy debate and Lincoln–Douglas debate; it is also practiced in China and India, and has been recently introduced to Romania.
+Individuals give short (2–4-minute) speeches that are interspersed with 3-minute "Crossfire" sections, questions and answers between opposed debaters.
 The winner is determined by a judge who also serves as a referee (timing sections, penalizing incivility, etc).
-The debate centers on advocating or rejecting a position, "resolve", or "resolution", which is usually a proposal of a potential solution to a current events issue.
-Public Forum is designed to be accessible to the average citizen.
+The debate centers on affirming or rejecting a position, "resolve", or "resolution", which is usually a proposal of a potential solution to a current events issue.
+Public forum is designed to be accessible to the average citizen.